Kierstin is a mom to two little girls and host of the satirical podcast Really Good Advice for New Moms.

-If you don't have a utility sink where you can spray poop (yup) off the diaps before you throw them in the wash, definitely beg someone to buy you a diaper sprayer.
+If you don't have a utility sink where you can spray poop (yup) off the diaps before you throw them in the wash, treat yourself to a handy dandy diaper sprayer.
 These things just hook right up to the toilet so you can spray that crap where it belongs.

 Babies are awesome but their poop stinks, and even with a covered lid, sometimes the laundry room can get a little stinky.
 Keep it fresh with a solid air freshener that both absorbs and combats odors.

-Okay, this isn't essential but a cute laundry hamper, basket, or fabric storage bin keeps things organized and that's how you stay sane when you're a new parent.
+Keeping things organized is precisely how you stay sane when you're a new parent.

 The choices in cloth diapers can be overwhelming, but once you see what's actually out there it's pretty basic.

 So what kind of cloth diapers do you need?
 Check out BabyCenter's article Cloth Diapers: A Quick Guide to Your Choices for cloth diaper types and help deciding which type is the best fit for your family (or try a few!)

 If you're expecting, you can register in the usual places, like Target and Amazon or you can register with a site like TheGreenNursery.com for extra discounts.

 How Many Cloth Diapers Do You Really Need?